 As Cool As Ice, known as Cassie is a 2008, 16.2 hand TB/Holsteiner mare.
 Cassie, who was bred and is still owned by Beth Battel is out of Cicera’s Icewater, the stallion who David O’Connor competed through the upper levels, and a lovely mare named Ice Queen.

 Cassie is a very careful jumper with stunning gaits and an eager to please attitude.
-In 2013, Cassie moved up to the training level, finishing in the top 3 at multiple events.
-Cassie started off the 2014 season with a win at the Ocala Horse Properties Winter II HT, finishing on her dressage, and since then has earned multiple top 5 placings at the Preliminary level.
+In 2013, Cassie moved up to the Training level, finishing in the top 3 at multiple events.
+In 2014, Cassie started off the season with a win at the Ocala Horse Properties Winter II HT, finishing on her dressage score, and earned multiple additional top 5 placings at the Preliminary level.
 She won the Open Preliminary division at both the New Jersey Horse Park and Richland Park!
 Jennie is very excited to have the ride on this young prospect and looks forward to seeing her career take shape.

 Cambalda, otherwise known as Ping in the barn, is a bay Irish gelding and quite a character.
 Ping had a stellar year in 2009, winning the Intermediate division at the AEC’s & ranking 5th overall on the USEA Intermediate leaderboard.

 2010 also proved to be highly successful year for Jennie & her partnership with Cambalda.
-The USEA named Jennie to the Top 10 Rider List and Cambalda was named to the 2010 Developing Rider List, and he rose through the ranks to top out the USEA/Smartpak Horse of The Year.
+The USEA named Jennie to the Top 10 Rider List and she and Cambalda were named to the 2010 Developing Rider List, and Ping rose through the ranks to top out the USEA/Smartpak Horse of The Year.